collective/collective.developermanual/source/content/dynamic_views.rst

 .. note::

-        view_methods must not have the @@ view signature in their method name.
+        view_methods must not have the @@view signature in their method name.

 .. code-block:: xml